mobileadscom/o2o-redemption/README.md

             class: 'cancelBtn'
         },
     },
-    pin: { // optional for pin confirmation on redeem, please remove this if not using
+    pin: { // {{optional}} for pin confirmation on redeem, please remove this if not using
     	id: 'pinInput', // id of the <input> for code entering
     	code: '0123' // confirmation pin code
     },
-    storeSelect: { // optional for multi store, please remove this if it's single store
+    storeSelect: { // {{optional}} for multi store, please remove this if it's single store
     	id: 'storeInput', // id of the <select> for stores
         stores: ['store1','store2'] // stores to select
     },
-    extRedeemTracker: ['http://externaltracker'], //external tracker for redemption
+    extRedeemTracker: ['http://externaltracker'], // {{optional}} for external tracker of redemption
     trackingParam: { // used in the tracking url of redemption
     	dsp: 'test',
     	exchange: 'NA',